FoodForTech/Handy-Man/README.md

 ##Open source dependencies
 Alamofire
-SwiftyJSON (I am considering moving to Genome)
+SwiftyJSON (I am considering moving to Genome) or even move to Futures and Promises.

 ### Further updates will be coming...